-Because of the high number of intake requests, we are scheduling limited appointments.
-After you complete the CAT Intake Consultation Form (only one cat per form) and speak with an intake counselor, you may be given the next available appointment or spot on the waiting list.
-You will be told your waiting list number.
-As space opens up and your number draws near, we will then contact you to schedule an appointment to bring your cat to our shelter.
-If you are able to re-home your cat on your own or decide you wish to keep your cat, please let us know so we can take you off our list.
+Because of the high number of intake requests, we are only scheduling return appointments for adoptions that occurred less than 60 days prior at this time.
+After you complete the CAT Intake Consultation Form (only one cat per form) and speak with an intake counselor, you may be given the next available appointment.
+If you are able to re-home your cat on your own or decide you wish to keep your cat, please let us know so we can take you off our intake appointment schedule.

 Found a Feral Cat